CiscoTestAutomation/unicon.plugins/docs/user_guide/passwords.rst

 ``login_creds`` is used to describe the order of credentials to use on initial login.
 If not specified, the ``default`` credential is used.
-Please see :ref:`credentails` for more details.
+Please see :ref:`credentials` for more details.

 .. code-block:: yaml